bebound/bebound.github.io/content/posts/near-duplicate-with-simhash.md

 ### How to find similar document {#how-to-find-similar-document}

-Iterating over all document and compare with target simhash value is a time consuming operation.
+Iterating over all document and compare with target SimHash value is a time consuming operation.
 Is there any smart way to accomplish this task?
 In Google's paper, they published a very neat algorithm.

 If the hash value is a 64-bit vector, and we want to find the document which is 2-bit differs with the target.
 Then we can divided the vector to 4 part: \\(A\\), \\(B\\), \\(C\\) and \\(D\\).
 Then we know that at least two part should be the identical.